JasonThomasData/RESTful_api/README.md

     conn = psycopg2.connect("dbname=john user=john")

+But the file in this repo has the settings defined for plugging into Heroku.

-Of course for this to work, you will need to have created a postgreSQL database already.
+You will need to have created a postgreSQL database already.
 From the terminal:

     psql